MathewsFranco/character-picker/README.md

 # character-picker
-This is my first web page and i'm gonna biuld it using only HTML and CSS
+This is my first web page and i'm gonna build it using only HTML and CSS